Alex Bogomolov Jr.: Tennis career

+Born in Moscow, Russia, the 5' 10" Bogomolov's father, Alex Sr., was a Soviet tennis coach who worked with Larisa Neiland, Yevgeny Kafelnikov, and Andrei Medvedev.

-In 1998, Bogomolov won the USTA National Boys' 16 Championships, defeating Andy Roddick in the final.
+In 1998 he won the USTA National Boys' 16 Championships, defeating Andy Roddick in the final.

-He was the first player to be beaten by David Nalbandian in the main draw of a Grand Slam tournament, at the 2001 US Open.
+After losing in the first round of his first Grand Slam appearance at Wimbledon, Bogomolov was beaten by David Nalbandian in the first round of the 2001 US Open.

-In 2005, he was suspended for 1.5 months due to a positive doping test during the Australian Open.
-The banned substance found was salbutamol, which Bogomolov admitted taking through an inhaler to treat exercise-induced asthma.
-However, he had not filed the proper paperwork and was not covered by an exemption.
-The tribunal found that since he had not intentionally taken the drug in an effort to boost his performance, the usual two-year ban did not apply.
-He lost the prize money and ranking points earned at several competitions.
+In 2005, he was suspended for eight weeks after a positive doping test from the Australian Open.
+The banned substance found was salbutamol.
+Bogomolov admitted taking the substance through an inhaler to treat exercise-induced asthma and that he had not applied for a medical exemption.
+The tribunal decided he had not intentionally taken the drug in an effort to boost his performance and so the usual two-year ban did not apply, however he lost the prize money and ranking points earned at several competitions during the relevant time period.

 In July 2008, he won the Shotgun 21 world championship at the Pacific Palisades Tennis Center, defeating John Isner in the semifinal, and Phillip King in the final, twice by the score of 21–20.

-Bogomolov beat world no. 83 Bobby Reynolds, 6–2, 4–6, 6–3, in Waco, Texas in September 2008.
+In September Bogomolov beat world no. 83 Bobby Reynolds, 6–2, 4–6, 6–3, in Waco, Texas.
 After having surgery on his left wrist in late 2008, Bogomolov began work at the Gotham Tennis Academy.

 In July 2009 at the Hall of Fame Championships, he defeated Arnaud Clément of France, 1–6, 6–3, 6–4.